joshmfrankel/joshmfrankel.github.io/_posts/2018-05-26-zero-downtime-migration-from-enum-to-single-table-inheritance.md

 end
 {% endhighlight %}

 You may at first be tempted to create another layer of inheritance with something like <code>Beer > DarkBeer > Porter</code>.
-While this technically would work, it also ties us to the strict hierachy which may or may not be the right abstraction at this point.
+While this technically would work, it also ties us to the strict hierarchy which may or may not be the right abstraction at this point.
 This increases upkeep costs of maintaining the codebase.
 Using composition with modules allows us to reuse behaviors, like <code>DarkBeer</code>, without ties specific types to a strict interface that inheritance implements.
 Sandi Metz explains the pitfalls of inheritance best in the below quote.

 <blockquote>"Shallow, narrow hierarchies are easy to understand.
 Shallow, wide hierarchies are
 slightly more complicated.
 Deep, narrow hierarchies are a bit more challenging and